REVRBE/imgui-cheat-loader/README.md

   ✅ Added TLS/SSL encryption
   (btw...
 SHA-1 encryption on hashed passwords by default for XenForo)

+  ❌ Change SHA-1 to SHA-256 for keeping the users data safe

   ❌ Add more customizations to the UI

 <h3>Ways to avoid database breaches</h3>